 When Dr. Alfred Kinsey and his team conducted interviews in the 1940s and 1950s, they were recording a taxonomy of human sexuality - documenting the range and variability of human sexual behavior in the U.S.

-Our research questions are informed by developments in psychology, neuroscience, biology, gender studies, sociology and other fields, and reflect a new emphasis on the complexities of sexual interest, behavior and sexual health.
+Our research questions are informed by developments in psychology, neuroscience, biology, gender studies, sociology and other fields, and reflect a new emphasis on the complexities of relationships, sexual interest, behavior and sexual health.

 International Studies of Environmental Factors

 A ground-breaking study into the variability in women's reproductive functioning in rural Bolivia examines the changes in hormones and health indicators that can affect women as they undergo the transition to menopause, called peri-menopause.

 A joint team of researchers from The Kinsey Institute, Montana State University, and the University of Greenland have begun a 3-year study of challenges facing Greenlanders including reproductive choices and health in the face of climage changes.

 Sexual Behavior and the Immune System